gitter-badger/LDoc/TableOfContents.md

 - Could not find type link for LCore.Extensions.L.Align
 - Could not find type link for LCore.Extensions.L.Align
 - Could not find type link for LCore.Extensions.L.Align
-- Could not find type link for LCore.LUnit.AssemblyCoverage
 - Could not find type link for LCore.Interfaces.ICodeComment
-- Could not find type link for LCore.LUnit.AssemblyCoverage
 - Could not find type link for LCore.Interfaces.ICodeComment
-- Could not find type link for LCore.LUnit.AssemblyCoverage
 - Could not find type link for LCore.Interfaces.ICodeComment
-- Could not find type link for LCore.LUnit.AssemblyCoverage
 - Could not find type link for LCore.Interfaces.ICodeComment